What is Legal Liability of Auditors?

 In order for a third party or a client to successfully sue an auditor under negligence, it is not sufficient to just come up with some evidence and file a court case.
 The plaintiff must prove the following four criteria:

 Thank you for reading this guide to better understanding the legal liability of auditors.
-CFI is the official global provider of the Financial Modeling Analyst Certification and on a mission to help anyone in the world advance their career.
-To continue learning, these free resources will helpful:
+CFI is the official global provider of the Financial Modeling Analyst Certification and on a mission to help anyone in the world advance their career in the financial industry.
+To continue learning, these free CFI resources will helpful: